frehberg/test-generator/build-deps/README.md

 extern crate build_deps;

 fn main() {
     // Enumerate files in sub-folder "data/*", being relevant for the test-generation (as example)
     // If function returns with error, exit with error message. build_deps::rerun_if_changed_paths( "data/*" ).unwrap();

+    // Adding the parent directory "data" to the watch-list will capture new-files being added build_deps::rerun_if_changed_paths( "data" ).unwrap();
 }
 ```